minimusic/DataSubscription/README.md

 - Always allow access to "previousData" (in `.error` and `.loaded` states, not just `.loading`)
 - Implement hash for subscribers to avoid errors conforming to hashable (remove hashable requirement).
 - A full comparison with other broadcast techniques: KVO, Notif.
 Center, Blocks, React, etc.
+- Add tests

-A version of this architecture shipped in the Grove app, which includes examples of handling stale data, paged data and cached data, but I don't feel any are quite ready for generic usage/application yet.
+A version of this architecture shipped in the Grove app, which includes examples of handling paged data and cached data, but I don't feel any are quite ready for generic usage/application yet.